 Director Ernesto Contreras doesn't simply immerse audiences in an expressive exploration of the impact of language; he creates his own vocabulary, literally making up his own dialect – dubbed Zikril – to suit his moving, multi-layered rumination on the way that verbal communication shapes humanity.
 The Mexican filmmaker weaves a dense narrative brimming with poetry of both the visual and spoken kind, and matches the film's haunting spiritual and ethnographic musings with a tender but searching heart.

-Tickets to Filmoteca closing night include drink on arrival, film screening and after party.
+Tickets to Filmoteca closing night include drink on arrival.

 “Thought-provoking, visually compelling, and hopefully will help to raise awareness about this indirect form of cultural destruction.”